rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 Under the lines:

-"// Make two tags in the new project var forkTag = trainingApi.CreateTag(project.Id, "fork");"
+>// Make two tags in the new project
+>
+>var forkTag = trainingApi.CreateTag(project.Id, "fork");"
+>

-write code that create a variable named scissorsTag that creates a tag named scissors against the current project.
+Write code that create a variable named scissorsTag that creates a tag named scissors against the current project.

 ### Step 7: Upload the scissor images and map them to the scissorsTag